-Pemetrexed and cisplatin is a combination treatment used to treat mesothelioma and non-small cell lung cancer.
+Pemetrexed and cisplatin is a combination treatment used to treat non-small cell lung cancer and pleural mesothelioma.

-Pemetrexed and cisplatin is a combination treatment used to treat mesothelioma and non-small cell lung cancer.
+Pemetrexed and cisplatin is a combination treatment used to treat non-small cell lung cancer and pleural mesothelioma.
 It is best to read this information with our general information about chemotherapy and the type of cancer you have.

 Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

 You will be given pemetrexed and cisplatin in the chemotherapy day unit.
 A chemotherapy nurse will give it to you.
 Pemetrexed and cisplatin can be given with other cancer drugs.

 During treatment you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse, and a specialist pharmacist.
 This is who we mean when we mention doctor, nurse or pharmacist in this information.

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that your blood cells are at a safe level to have chemotherapy.